idio-lang/DIPS/source/introduction.rst

 list of lists or hash of arrays or, in fact, anything that reveals the shell's great computing problem.
-If computing is algorithms and data structures, the shell can ``if`` and ``while`` with the best of them but it only has unnamed flat lists for data structures.
+If computing is algorithms and data structures, the shell can ``if`` and ``while`` with the best of them but it only has flat arrays for data structures.

 Suddenly, we're goosed.
-Our world-conquering shell script has thrown us at the first hurdle.
+Our world-conquering shell script has thrown us off at the first hurdle.

-Real programmers will turn to :lname:`Perl` (in my youth) or :lname:`Python` (in my attempts to appear young) or some other "proper" programming language and that's great.
+Programmers will turn to :lname:`Perl` (in my youth) or :lname:`Python` (in my attempts to remain young) or some other "proper" programming language and that's great.
 We can gloss over the problem of running all those commands interacting with the environment by calling ``system`` (or whatever will, in turn, simply invoke the